vedala/pipelineci-app/Developers-Guide.md

 We use three tunneling utilities in this application: `ngrok`, `smee` and `localtunnel`.

-We can probably use just `localtunnel` for all three tunnel that we use, but that is a topic for future research.
+We can probably use just `localtunnel` for all three tunnels that we create, but that is a topic for future research.

 Tunnels used:
 * pipeline-backend: `ngrok`